Mineral Dysregulation

 Also, our body needs energy to function.
 Most energy, called ATP (adenosine triphosphate), is created in the mitochondria within our cells.
 This process requires magnesium and bioavailable copper.
 If these minerals are not present, sufficient energy is not created resulting in cellular and then dysfunction of all bodily systems.

 In addition, put simply, bioavailable copper is required to regulate iron, and magnesium is required to regulate calcium.
-Think of this regulation as a complex web of biochemical pathwaysWe are not talking about mineral levels as much as we are concerned about proper regulation of these pathways.
+Think of this regulation as a complex web of biochemical pathwaysWe are not talking about mineral levels as much as we are concerned about proper regulation and activation of these pathways.

 When we have too much calcium in our bodies, it is stored as osteoarthritis or bone spurs or as stones (such as kidney, gallbladder), or in our tissues (such as arteries leading to blockages or brain as calcifications).
 Keep in mind that calcium can only be used to create bone in the presence of a variety of minerals including magnesium and others.

 Modern agriculture is not conducive to health.
-Soil organisms are responsible for adding these minerals to the plant, but modern agricultural methods kill off these soil organisms instead.
+Soil organisms are responsible for adding these minerals to the plants, but modern agricultural methods kill off these soil organisms instead.
 Also, their methods do not add these minerals back into the soil through such management techniques as crop rotation and cover crops.
-Thus, the plants - that we eat or that the animals that we eat - do not contain adequate minerals for health.
+Thus, the plants - that we eat or that the animals that we eat consume - do not contain adequate minerals for health.

 Thus, we can no longer rely on diet alone for sufficient magnesium and bioavailable copper.
 Supplementation is required.